 The Company's wholly-owned subsidiary, New Mountain Finance Holdings, L.L.C. ("NMF Holdings" or the "Predecessor Operating Company"), is a Delaware limited liability company whose assets are used to secure NMF Holdings' credit facility.
-For additional information about the Company's historical organizational structure prior to May 8, 2014, see "-Historical Structure".
 NMF Ancora Holdings Inc. ("NMF Ancora"), NMF QID NGL Holdings, Inc. ("NMF QID") and NMF YP Holdings Inc. ("NMF YP"), the Company's wholly-owned subsidiaries, are structured as Delaware entities that serve as tax blocker corporations which hold equity or equity-like investments in portfolio companies organized as limited liability companies (or other forms of pass-through entities).
 The Company consolidates its tax blocker corporations for accounting purposes.
-The tax blocker corporations are not consolidated for income tax purposes and may incur income tax expense as a result of their ownership of portfolio companies.
-Additionally, the Company has a wholly-owned subsidiary, New Mountain Finance Servicing, L.L.C. ("NMF Servicing") that serves as the administrative agent on certain investment transactions.
-New Mountain Finance SBIC, L.P. ("SBIC LP") and its general partner, New Mountain Finance SBIC G.P., L.L.C. ("SBIC GP"), were organized in Delaware as a limited partnership and limited liability company, respectively.
-SBIC LP and SBIC GP are consolidated wholly-owned direct and indirect subsidiaries of the Company.
-SBIC LP received a license from the United States ("U.S.") Small Business Administration (the "SBA") to operate as a small business investment company ("SBIC") under Section 301(c) of the Small Business Investment Act of 1958, as amended (the "1958 Act").
+The tax blocker corporations are not consolidated for income tax purposes and may incur income tax expense as a result of their ownership of the portfolio companies.
+Additionally, the Company has a wholly-owned subsidiary, New Mountain Finance Servicing, L.L.C. ("NMF Servicing") serves as the administrative agent on certain investment transactions.
+New Mountain Finance SBIC L.P. ("SBIC I") and its general partner, New Mountain Finance SBIC I.P., L.L.C. ("SBIC I GP"), are organized in Delaware as a limited partnership and limited liability company, respectively.
+During the year ended December 31, 2017, New Mountain Finance SBIC II, L.P. ("SBIC II") and its general partner, New Mountain Finance SBIC II G.P., L.L.C. ("SBIC II GP"), were organized in Delaware as a limited partnership and limited liability company, respectively.
+SBIC I, SBIC I GP, SBIC I GP, SBIC II GP are consolidated wholly-owned direct and indirect subsidiaries of the Company.
+SBIC I and SBIC II received licenses from the United States ("U.S.") Small Business Administration (the "SBA") to operate as small business investment companies ("SBICs") under Section 301(c) of the Small Business Investment Act of 1958, as amended (the "1958 Act").
+The Company's wholly-owned subsidiary, New Mountain Net Lease Corporation ("NMLC"), a Maryland corporation, was formed to

 The Company's investment objective is to generate current income and capital appreciation through the sourcing and origination of debt securities at all levels of the capital structure, including first and second lien debt, notes, bonds and mezzanine securities.
+The first lien debt may include traditional first lien senior secured loans or unitranche loans.
+Unitranche loans combine characteristics of traditional first lien senior secured loans as well as second lien and subordinated loans.
+Unitranche loans will expose the Company to the risks associated with second lien and subordinated loans to the extent the Company invests in the "last out" tranche.
 In some cases, the Company's investments may also include equity interests.
 The primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
-Similar to the Company, SBIC LP's investment objective is to generate current income and capital appreciation under the investment criteria used by the Company, however, SBIC LP's investments must be in SBA eligible companies.
+Similar to the Company, SBIC I's and SBIC II's investment objective is to generate current income and capital appreciation under the investment criteria used by the Company.
+However, SBIC I's and SBIC II's investments must be in SBA eligible small businesses.
 The Company's portfolio may be concentrated in a limited number of industries.
-As of December 31, 2016, the Company's top five industry concentrations were business services, software, consumer services, investment fund and education.
+As of December 31, 2017, the Company's top five industry concentrations were business services, software, healthcare services, education and consumer services.